ananya-ghosh/Telling-stories-with-Data/README.md

 My Portfolio

 # About Me
 Hello!
 I am Ananya Ghosh from India.
 I am a graduate student at Carnegie Mellon University, studying Information Systems Management with concentration on Business Intelligence and Data Analytics.
 I have worked as a software developer at SAP Labs for almost 3 years.
-I love to travel and meet new people.
-My career aspirations are to work as a Data Analyst or Data Engineer in a company which addresses social issues and make people's lives smoother and simpler.
+My work was primarily in the e-commerce domain.
+My career aspirations are to work as a Data Analyst or Data Engineer in a company that addresses social issues.

+My hobbies include travelling and discovering my hidden potential.
+I love to meet new people and listen to their stories.

 # What I hope to learn
-I believe that the job that I am aspiring for will need me to make lots of presentations.
-I want to learn to make boring data look appealing.
-Addressing people from different background is not easy and to make my idea sound convincing is even more difficult.
-I hope that the tools which I will be learning in this course will make my presentations appeal to the general public and help me get across my point easily.
+They say "A picture is worth a thousand words".
+Similarly when complex ideas are expressed in pictorial form, even the most inexperienced person can understand the context.
+I believe that there are many stories hidden in data which are waiting to be uncovered.
+I want to learn to find such stories and narrate them effectively using tools that I will learn in this class.

 # Portfolio
 Coming soon!